alvations/usaarhat-repo/Align-A-Line.md

 Atlas, Word Alignments
 ====

-To get word alignments, the simplest way to get it with `GIZA++` is using the following command:
+To get word alignments, the simplest way to get it with `MGIZA++` is using the following command:

 ```
 cd ~/usaarhat-repo